 A nice thing about this surgery is that it can really change your figure and boost your confidence, but it doesn’t involve a difficult recovery.
-You’ll return home just a couple hours after your surgery.
+You’ll return home just a couple of hours after your surgery.
 Your breasts will be bandaged, and you’ll be wearing a surgical bra for support.
 We’ll prescribe pain medication, but many patients don’t feel that they need it, as the pain is more soreness than acute.
-After one day, you’ll return to our offices and we’ll remove the bandages and check to be sure your healing looks to be going well.
+The next day, you’ll return to our office, and we’ll remove the bandages and check to be sure your healing looks to be going well.
 At this point, we’ll show you how to massage your breasts to relax the muscles and help the implants settle into their breast pockets.
 This type of postoperative massage has been proven to significantly reduce the risk of capsular contracture (where scar tissue contracts and hardens around the implant) and decrease discomfort.

 Most patients can return to work approximately 3-5 days after surgery.
 Your sutures will be removed after one week.
 You’ll wear a support bra 24 hours a day for one month after your surgery so as not to place any stress on your incisions.
 This is very important.
 Normal activities can resume in 1-2 weeks, but any impact exercise will need to wait for one month.
 Upper body exercise, such as lifting weights, will need to wait for six weeks.